Buckinghamshire-Digital-Service/buckinghamshire-council/docs/index.md

 ## Adding documentation

 The navigational index of the documentation files is defined in the `mkdocs.yml` file.
 Add any new markdown files to that index.
 You can also link directly to files where necessary, using markdown formatting and relative URLs.

+## Contributing

+To contribute to this project, please review the [notes on contributing](./contributing.md).